My research focuses on statistically principled machine learning systems for uncertain and dynamic environments.

 Low-Data and Shifted Settings

 Real data often violate the clean exchangeability assumptions behind standard conformal methods.
 I am interested in weighted and adaptive conformal procedures that remain useful under data scarcity, local non-stationarity, and distribution shift.
+Current work on weighted conformal anomaly detection studies the trade-off between local adaptation, effective sample size, tail resolution, and variance.

 Online Error Control

 Many applications require decisions while data arrive sequentially.
 I work with online false discovery rate control and related sequential testing procedures for settings where discoveries need to be made before the full dataset exists.
+This includes online FDR and FWER procedures for streaming hypothesis tests, such as high-throughput screening, experimentation, and monitoring systems.

 Research Software

 I build Python libraries around these ideas, including nonconform for conformal anomaly detection and online-fdr for online multiple testing.
+The emphasis is on clear APIs, reproducible benchmark code, and documented assumptions behind each statistical guarantee.